microsoft/api-guidelines/graph/articles/filter-as-segment.md

 NOTE: the `'` literal in the filter expression must be escaped with `''`

-An example implementation of a filter function can be found [here](TODO).
+An example implementation of a filter function using OData WebApi can be found [here](TODO).